rjkviegas/skills-workshops/week-4/process_modelling_web_request/COACH_INSTRUCTIONS.md

-### Modelling a web request from browser to db and back again
+# Modelling a web request from browser to db and back again

-#### Learning objectives
+### Learning objectives

 1) Remember that a model, view, controller (MVC) is a pattern for making websites
 2) Understand how information is sent between each component when a browser makes a request

 ## Instructions

+### Equipment needed
+- Sheets of A4 paper
+- Sharpies

 ### Starter (15 minutes)

 * Show the diagram of MVC.
 Have a discussion about each thing the diagram shows
-* Assign roles for browser, controller, model, view and database to members of the cohort and act out how information is passed between using post-its using an example scenario.
+* Assign roles for browser, controller, model, view and database to members of the cohort and act out how information is passed between each component.
+Each member of the group should add to a process model the information in the request they are making.

 This should be specific about how each component queries another component and what
 information is passed at each stage.